UP-Algorithm-Plus-Plus/CPP-Crash-Course-2425A/Week_1/Part5.md

 - **Parameters**:

   - **By Value**: Copies of the arguments are passed; changes inside the function don't affect the originals.
+This is safe but can be inefficient for large data structures.
   - **By Reference**: References to the arguments are passed; changes inside the function affect the originals.
+Useful for modifying variables.
+  - **By Constant Reference**: Passes a reference without allowing modification, efficient for large read-only data.

 - **Return Values**: